calful/septa-tracker/README.md

 - Public/open API or require authentication?
 - How to handle error/retry logic for upstream feed failures?

+## Future Feature Ideas
+- Tracker Map/Board
+- "How much time do I have to leave?" meter

 ## References

 - [SEPTA GTFS-Realtime Documentation](http://www3.septa.org/developer/)